MayadaAhmed1/Performance-Testing/README.md

 # Project/Application Name
-This is a trial project for performance testing done at public insuurance website
+This is a trial project for performance testing done at public insurance website

 ## Performance test strategy: